A History of The Bare Knuckle Fighting Championship (BKFC)

 Anthony Johnson, the former UFC light heavyweight title contender, announced at the beginning of 2019 that he would be joining the company in an administrative role.

-The BKFC already crowned a double champion; Luis Palomino, already a BKFC Lightweight Champion, on June 24, 2022, won the Welterweight Championship, thus becoming the first double champion in BKFC History.
+The BKFC already crowned a double champion; Luis Palomino, already a BKFC Lightweight Champion, won the Welterweight Championship on June 24, 2022, thus becoming the first double champion in BKFC History.

 Main Selling Point of BKFC

-The main selling point of the Bare Knuckle Fighting Championship is the fact that there are no gloves or any other kind of padding used.
+The main selling point of the Bare Knuckle Fighting Championship is that no gloves or any other kind of padding are used.
 This means that fighters are able to land punches with maybe less force but way more damage than they would be able to with traditional boxing gloves.
-In addition, bare-knuckle fighting also eliminates many of the clinching and grappling techniques that are often used in mixed martial arts.
-This makes for a very different style of fighting, and it has been very popular with fans.

 The Bare Knuckle Boxing Hall of Fame